-The Department may, but does not have to, take the following additional matters into account in deciding whether or not to grant a permit.
+The Department may, but does not have to, take the following extra matters into account in deciding whether or not to grant a permit.

 'The person concerned' means the person for whom an application is made.